 Inclusion Criteria:

-• Participants must have a diagnosis of SLE according to the 2019 European League Against Rheumatism (EULAR) or American College of Rheumatology (ACR) Classification Criteria at least 24 weeks prior to Screening and must have been treated for SLE according to standard clinical practice.
+• Participants must have a diagnosis of SLE according to the 2019 European League Against Rheumatism (EULAR) or American College of Rheumatology (ACR) Classification Criteria at least 24 weeks prior to Screening and should have been treated for SLE according to standard clinical practice.

 • Presence of anti-double stranded DNA (dsDNA), anti-Smith (Sm), anti-ribonucleoprotein (RNP) or anti-Sjögren's syndrome antigen A (SS-A) above the upper limit of normal (ULN); or, positive anti-nuclear antibody (ANA; ≥ 1:160).